zachmichael14/auction_site/README.md

 ## Introduction

-With this project, I wanted to create a more fully featured Django application that I could take through deployment.

 The website is set up as an Ebay-like auction website where users can create an account and bid on items.